reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 <DeepDive title="Exposing a subset of the API with an imperative handle">

 In the above example, `MyInput` exposes the original DOM input element.
 This lets the parent component call `focus()` on it.
 However, this also lets the parent component do something else--for example, change its CSS styles.
 In uncommon cases, you may want to restrict the exposed functionality.
-You can do that with `useImperativeHandle`:
+You can do that with `useImperativeHandle`

 <Sandpack>